 Safety is another consideration.
 The glazed surfaces are often glass-like and therefore are best used on walls, as they can be too slippery for certain floor applications.

-Ceramic tile is relatively easy to keep clean because they can tolerate many different common household cleaning products.
+Ceramic tile is relatively easy to keep clean because it can tolerate many different common household cleaning products.
 Typically, ceramic tile does not absorb fumes, odors, or smoke.

 Glazed tiles are available in a greater array of colors.
 The color of the tile is derived from the glaze layer.
 Because the color is fired onto a tile’s glazed surface, ceramic tiles will not usually lose color or fade when exposed to sunlight.